dylanonelson/redux-endpoints/README.md

 Creates an ingest action.
 This action creator is called by the middleware once your endpoint's `request` Promise resolves.
 The ingest action creator is primarily for internal use, but it is exported because its `toString` method returns its action type.

 ### `endpoint.selector`
 A function to create selectors.
-Just like the `request` action creator, it takes as its arguments the colon-delimited url parameters in the `url` of your endpoint.
+Just like the `resolver` function, it takes as its arguments the colon-prefixed url parameters in the `url` of your endpoint.
+The `selector` function calls the `resolver` to determine which piece of state you want.
 E.g. in the code above:

 ```javascript
 // Retrieve endpoint data for url /api/resource/1000